n8n-io/n8n-docs/docs/langchain/langchain-n8n.md

 [TODO: this list is very incomplete.
-Check in with Jan on Friday latest for the definitive list] [TODO: this list structure probably needs to change as the UI will likely change before release]
+Check in with Jan on Friday latest for the definitive list] [TODO: this list structure probably needs to change as the UI will likely change before release] [TODO: the agent section needs some love as we only have one agent node now]

 !!! note "n8n implements LangChain JS"
 	This feature is n8n's implementation of [LangChain's JavaScript framework](https://js.langchain.com/docs/get_started/introduction){:target=_blank .external-link}.
 This means that n8n's nodes support what LangChain supports.
 Some of the services listed may have additional functionality, but if it isn't supported by LangChain, it also isn't supported by n8n.
 [TODO: rephrase this it's horrible]